-Prerequisite: WR100 or WR101.
+Prerequisite: WR220 or WR221 or written permission of the instructor.
 A study of the argumentative essay as an evolving form for political, social, and personal discussion.
 Emphasis on the writer's choice of topic, strategy, structure, evidence, and style during different historic periods.
 Writers range from Aristotle to George Will, and topics from civil disobedience to genetic engineering.
 Lectures and seminar discussions alternate.
 Students write a variety of pieces, short and long, on a contemporary issue of their choice.